 Bar within the Hostel with reasonably priced drinks.

 WHAT I DID

-After spending 3 hours wandering around the gardens and the castle surrounds, we head off for some food!
-We found a buffet style grab as you feel Japanese restaurant and ate our hearts out whilst watching a Sumo tournament.
+After walking, we head off for a buffet style grab as you feel Japanese restaurant.
+Whilst eating our hearts out, we watched a Sumo tournament.

 After 10:30 we headed off for the train back to Kyoto, nearly saw someone chuck, lost Benjamin at one point and we all fell into a bush.